kilroy-code/rules/README.md

       let b = data[1] = this.b;
       data[2] = dbValue + a + b;
     });
-  return container;
+  return data;
 }
 Rule.rulify(Callbacks.prototype);
 ```
-If there is an assignment (including a reset) of _a_, then _data_ will correctly be recomputed because a was referenced dynamically before / lexically outside of the callback.
-However, the Rule _b_ will not be tracked as being required for _data_, and an assignment or reset of _b_ will not recompute the _data_.
+If there is an assignment (including a reset) of _a_, then _data_ will correctly be recomputed because a was referenced dynamically within the Rule formula execution, where data is return.
+However, the callback happens later, while Rules are not being tracked.
+The Rule _b_ will therefore not be tracked as being required for _data_, and an assignment or reset of _b_ will not recompute the _data_.

 The correct way to do this is to split the database operation into two Rules, one that returns a Promise indicating that the database operation has been started, and one that does something with the results:

 ```
- dbValue(self) {
+ get dbValue() {
    return new Promise(function (resolve, reject) {
      fetchFromDatabase(self.a, function (error, dbValue) {
        if (error) reject(error);